-An injector is nothing more than an electrically operated solenoid that is actuated to allow fuel to flow at a set rate.
-Although many think that this is a complicated component the operation is actually quite basic.
+An injector is nothing more than an electrically operated solenoid that's actuated to allow fuel to flow at a set rate.
+Although many think this is a complicated component, the operation is actually quite basic.
 The solenoid is energized and held open until it delivers the correct amount of gas and then turned off.

-Injectors that are dirty or have failed completely will either be stuck in the open or closed position.
-An injector that does not open can cause hard starts, lack of power and the rough running condition.
+Dirty injectors or ones that have failed completely will either be stuck in the open or closed position.
+An injector that doesn't open can cause hard starts, lack of power and the rough running condition.

-An injector that is stuck partially open can cause loss of fuel pressure and can allow raw gas to leak into the cylinder and down into the oil sump.
+One that's stuck partially open can cause a loss of fuel pressure and will allow raw gas to leak into the cylinder and this works its way down into the oil sump.

 After this goes on for a while you might be able to pull the dipstick and possibly notice an over filled oil level condition.
 Another sign that raw fuel is leaking into the oil is the smell of raw gas mixed with the engine oil.
-This can often be strong enough that you can smell it on the dip stick when checking the oil level.
+Gas odor is strong enough that you can smell it on the dip stick when checking the oil level.

 Another telltale sign of a leaking injector would be a run on condition.
-This is can also be called dieseling as the engine can kick and sputter like an old fashioned diesel truck a few seconds after the key is removed.
+This is also called dieseling as the engine can kick and sputter like an old fashioned diesel truck for a few seconds after the key is removed.

 To be a little clearer when you turn off the key to shut down the engine the injection is closed and the engine should immediately die.
-If it continues to run on or clatter and sputter instead of turning off completely and immediately you have fuel dripping.
+If it continues to run on or clatter and sputter instead of turning off completely and immediately, you have fuel dripping in the combustion chamber.